RamseyNjire/coding-challenges-solved-and-explained/README.md

 ## How to Use This Repo

-- The challenges can be found in the [Challenges](./Challenges) folder.
-Links are in the 'Challenges' column of the table below.
+- Links to challenges are in the 'Challenges' column of the table below.

 - The solutions can be found in the [Solutions](./Solutions) folder.
 Links are in the 'Solutions' column of the table below.